Hamza417/Positional/README.md

 <br/>

 ## Known Issues (so far)
+  - [ ] Rotation causes view to move back to first panel
   - [ ] Parallax sensor values are wrong sometimes
   - [ ] Dialer rotating back to it's original state sometimes causes resource and input lock
   - [x] ~~Updating sensor values in the background **Handler Thread** to free up the UI load~~ <br/>